 From Earth to Venus – Lesson 6: ROV-ing for Detailed Data

-In this lesson: First, students will consider what kind of data we need before visiting a new place.
-Next, they will learn about the DAVINCI Probe and compare its scientific instrumentation to the sensors available on LEGO SPIKE robots.
-Then they will build and program a robot with a color sensor to practice and plan their .
-Finally, students will program their robot to traverse the Earth to Venus robot course, collecting RGB data that they will compare to the provided rock emissivity key.
+In this lesson: First, students will think about what kinds of data scientists need before exploring a new place.
+Next, they will learn about the DAVINCI probe and compare its scientific instruments with the sensors available on LEGO SPIKE robots.
+Then, they will build and program a robot with a color sensor to practice planning their rover’s path for data collection.
+Finally, students will program their robot to travel through the Earth-to-Venus robot course, collecting RGB data and comparing it to the provided rock emissivity key.

 Lesson level question: How can we use rovers and instrumentation to learn about places that we can’t visit?